The London Screenwriters’ Festival is an annual three-day conference for screenwriters.

 You can ask any question you like and their legal team will do their best to answer your concerns.
 More here.

-Other popular sessions include… Meet The Experts
+Other Workshops Include… Meet The Experts

 Get a full half hour with seasoned film producers, distributors and executives.

 Have your project grilled by a team of heavyweights.
 Meet The Experts is not for the faint-hearted and you can be certain of a very tough conversation.
-Think Dragons Den but for writers concepts and projects.
+Think Dragons Den but for writers’ concepts and projects.
 More here.

-Other popular sessions include… Script To Screen LIVE
+Other Workshops Include… Script to Screen LIVE

-Read the script, watch the film or TV show, then meet the writers, filmmakers, producers at the festival.
+Read the script, watch the film or TV show, and then meet the writers, filmmakers, and producers at the festival.
 This is a rare opportunity to get access to the script that was taken to set, then follow it through the journey of production, examining changes which can be discussed during the session at the festival.